MichalOpoka/ecfr/cfr/title-50-Wildlife-Fisheries/chapter-I-United-States-Fish-Wildlife-Service-Department-Interior/subchapter-C-The-National-Wildlife-Refuge-System/part-32-Hunting-Fishing/subpart-B-RefugeSpecific-Regulations-Hunting-Fishing/section-32.62.md

 (ii) During the dove season set by the State of Texas, we limit hunting to no more than 6 days with a maximum of 12 hunters per season.

-(iii) We allow hunting from1/2 hour before legal sunrise until 12 p.m. (noon).
+(iii) We allow hunting from 1/2 hour before legal sunrise until 12 p.m. (noon).

 (iv) We require hunters to check in and out at refuge headquarters.